Primary

 Cable woodchops train the obliques and transverse abdominis through diagonal pulling patterns that mimic athletic movements.
 The hip rotation teaches power transfer from lower to upper body.
 Unlike static core exercises, woodchops train the core dynamically through rotation while resisting lateral forces.

-Also targets: Shoulders,
+Also targets: Shoulders, hips

-Want Cable Woodchop in your program?
+See where Cable Woodchop fits in your weekly plan

 Set a cable at high or low position.